-Do we really need to explain Sleeping Bags or blankets, because you already use blankets at home.
+Do we really need to explain Sleeping Bags or blankets, because you already use blankets at home?

 4. Lighters, matches, or a flint striker kit.

 Lighters, matches, or a flint striker kit.
-These are hand because at some point you will want to light a campfire or the BBQ.
+These are handy because at some point you will want to light a campfire or the BBQ.
 Example you might have swimwear therefore you need to dry it with the campfire or want to stay warm on a chilly night.

+Without food you will starve.
 If you do not plan on hunting or fishing, you will need to bring food so you can eat.

 6. Cooler and ice.